Skip to main content

 What is a design?

-Designs are fundamental to Alloy's data structure.
-A design is a set of attributes that collectively describe a category of things, such as an asset type (e.g. Street Lights) or an activity type (e.g. Highway Inspections).
-An item of the design represents one set of values for those attributes, which describe an actual thing!
+Designs are fundamental to the data structure of CausewayOne Asset Management.
+A design is a set of attributes that collectively describe a type of thing, such as an asset type (e.g. Street Lights) or an activity type (e.g. Highway Inspections).
+To store data about an actual thing (e.g. a specific street light), you can create an item of the design, which stores one set of values for those attributes.

-If you're familiar with conventional databases, you can think of a design as the schema that defines the columns of a table, with each item of the design being a row of values.
+If you're familiar with conventional databases, you can think of a design as the schema that defines the columns of a table.
+Each item of the design is a row of values.

-For example, the design illustrated below describes a minifigure, with colour attributes for the Head, Body, Hands and Legs.
+For example, the design illustrated below describes a minifigure.
+It contains colour attributes for the Head, Body, Hands and Legs.
+The design contains no values, it just defines the possible data variables that can be stored about minifigures.

 An example minifigure design with attributes